 i.
 “When a monarch is angry, and prepares for war, his whole kingdom is instantly in commotion.
 Universal nature is here represented as feeling the effects of its sovereign’s displeasure, and all the visible elements are disordered.”
 (Horne)

 ii.
-Smoke went up from His nostrils: “A violent oriental method of expressing fierce wrath.
-Since the breath form the nostrils is heated by strong emotion, the figure portrays the Almighty Deliverer as pouring forth smoke in the heat of his wrath and the impetuousness of his zeal.”
+Smoke went up from His nostrils: “A violent [Middle Eastern] method of expressing fierce wrath.
+Since the breath from the nostrils is heated by strong emotion, the figure portrays the Almighty Deliverer as pouring forth smoke in the heat of his wrath and the impetuousness of his zeal.”
 (Spurgeon)

 iii.
 He rode upon a cherub, and flew: David here emphasized the speed of God’s deliverance.
 “As swiftly as the wind.
 He came to my rescue with all speed.”
 (Poole) We may fairly wonder if it seemed speedy to David at the time.